aanmeba/t1a3_termianl_app/README.md

 The main feature of this program is a calculation, therefore it is important to validate the user inputs and returned values from the methods are calculable data.

 When the user enters invalid inputs, this app immediately displays a warning message for the user to re-enter valid data.
 Apart from that, if the `.pick_random_number` method returns all the elements in an array that are zero (0), it will cause ZeroDivisionError.
-So this error is handled within the `rescue` block by retrying the method until it creates another array until the array is valid.
+So this error is handled within the `rescue` block by retrying the method and it creates another array until the array is valid.
 Therefore, the user will be unaware of whether there is an error or not.

 ## Control flow